Eating Disorders - management of

 - NG to be inserted in CED if clinically indicated (to avoid delay in starting feeds)

-If a child with anorexia in CFU becomes medically unstable, they should be cared for on a General Paediatric ward, according to this guideline, until stabilisation is achieved.
+If a child with an eating disorder in CFU becomes medically unstable, they should be cared for on a General Paediatric ward, according to this guideline, until stabilisation is achieved.
 This transfer should occur after consultant to consultant discussion.

 Patients who are being readmitted may be able to be admitted directly to the ward after consultation with the Paediatrician on call, Charge Nurse and Duty Manager.